January 9th, 2020

 At the age of 19, Victor Barnett saw a need in the community and decided to do something about it.
 In 1980, gangs were starting to heavily recruit in Milwaukee and Victor wanted to create an alternative for the community’s youth to deter them from joining gangs and participating in other high-risk behaviors.
 He set-up shop at a local park and used basketball as a tool to engage and mentor the neighborhood youth.
 Over the course of the first 15 years (with no funding), Victor mentored hundreds of youth.
 When Victor asked the youth what their name should be, the youth said, “Running Rebels” (based off the popular UNLV basketball team).
 This is how the Running Rebels Community Organization was born.
 Under Victor’s leadership, the organization grew to now employ over 130 men and women from the community to work with the youth within their own community in the areas of prevention, intervention (working with justice-involved youth), and transition (workforce development, college preparation, and a scholarship program).

 Navy Veteran David Watt, known as “Grandpa Dave” has been committed to a lifetime of service, and he continues his service to his community with Senior Corps after retirement.
 David joined the Navy as a Seaman Apprentice and while in the Navy, David worked his way up to an E-9 position titled, Command Master Chief.
 David worked on Apollo 11 and Apollo 13 from 1962-1969.
 Mentoring relationships played an important role in David’s career, and now, for over 16 years, David has spent most of his time servicing communities through volunteering.
 His most recent work includes volunteering at the Missoula Foster Grandparent Program from the last 13 years.
 He spent 2 years on the Missoula Aging Services Advisory Council, 6 as an RSVP volunteer at the Ronald McDonald House, and 12 years and counting as a Foster Grandparent at Missoula’s Pre-school Head Start.
 He is a master of teaching ‘life skills’ simply to young people.
 With Missoula’s Aging Services.
-With over 1,600 hours devoted to youth, Dave’s service exemplifies outstanding civic engagement, community leadership and healthy aging.
+With 15,475 hours devoted to youth as a Foster Grandparent and 1,700 as an RSVP volunteer, Dave’s service exemplifies outstanding civic engagement, community leadership and healthy aging.

 FINALISTS: CORPORATE LEADERSHIP